YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Verify that the environment provides the desired dddd, that dddd exists and that it is a directory.

 .. note::
-   the permissions on dddd should not matter (as long as it is a directory) since GTMSECSHR runs as root.
+   The permissions on dddd should not matter (as long as it is a directory) since GTMSECSHR runs as root.

 -----------------------